alex-spataru/QtApp-Template/README.md

 ## Default licence

 This repository is comes by default with the [MIT License](LICENSE.md).
-You can change it for your own needs, I won't hold a grunge against you if you need a propietary license.
+You can change it for your own needs, I won't hold a grudge against you if you need a proprietary license.